 Insurance:

-It is a legal requirement for the vehicle to be insured and recommended that a bump card is carried on the vehicle. ( Should we include Motor collision reporting checklist? )
+It is a legal requirement for the vehicle to be insured and recommended that a driver have the means to record basic details of the incident.

+For any claim forms, the school can access these via Cloud W. Contact details for the Insurance Team is also available.

+Further Advice and Guidance

 If you require further advice regarding the use and operations of Minibus Gordon Swan

 Travel Unit Co-ordinator who is a professionally qualified PCV Transport Manager is able to offer further advice and guidance.